 Diane Sweeney has been a national consultant since 1999.
 After teaching and coaching in the Denver Public Schools, Diane served as a program officer at the Public Education and Business Coalition (PEBC) in Denver.
 Since then she has become a respected voice in the field of coaching and professional development.

 The author of Student-Centered Coaching: The Moves (Corwin, 2016), Student-Centered Coaching at the Secondary Level (Corwin Press, 2013), and Student-Centered Coaching: A Guide for K-8 Coaches and Principals (Corwin Press, 2011), Diane holds a longstanding interest in how adult learning translates to learning in the classroom.
 Diane holds a Bachelor’s Degree from the University of Denver and a Master’s in Bilingual and Multicultural Education from the University of Colorado, Boulder.

-Leanna Harris has worked in the field of education in a variety of capacities for over 20 years.
+Leanna Harris has worked in the field of education in a variety of capacities for over 25 years.
 She worked for several years as an elementary classroom teacher in both independent and public schools in the Denver area.
 She then brought this experience to the larger educational setting as a consultant and staff developer with the Public Education & Business Coalition (PEBC), and later as a school-based instructional coach across grades K-12.
 She has worked with teachers and schools from around the country to improve instruction and student achievement.
 Leanna is the co-author of Student-Centered Coaching: The Moves (Corwin, 2016).

 Leanna has a MA in Education from the University of Colorado at Denver and an undergraduate degree in Theology from Georgetown University.
 She also has a Certificate in Sustainability Leadership and Implementation from the Daniels College of Business at the University of Denver – environmental sustainability being her passion when not thinking and learning about kids, teachers, and schools.